gabrielborgesdm/ai-assistant-studio/README.md

 In this video, I create a **Proofreader assistant** using **Task mode**, which is designed to respond only to the **latest user message**—perfect for focused, one-shot tasks like grammar correction or rewriting.

 After generating the initial assistant, I also **adjust the system instructions** to better tailor its behavior to my specific needs.
 This allows the assistant to follow more precise guidelines, ensuring more accurate and helpful responses.

-## 🚀 Getting Started

-### Installation

-Head to the [releases page](https://github.com/gabrielborgesdm/ai-assistant-studio/releases) and download the latest version for your operating system.

 ## 🗺 Roadmap